inkstitch/inkstitch/collections/_developers/en/002-002-manual-setup.md

 last_modified_at: 2019-05-01
 toc: false
 ---
 A manual setup will allow you to edit the code while running the extension.
+If you are aiming to debug extensions, and are running on Windows, some supplementary instructions are available at [windows-manual-setup](/developers/windows-manual-setup/)

 1. Clone the extension source and update submodule pyembroidery